-When possible, the proof should be entered on the on the APPLE APMU955 Settlement/Dismissal Pay/Sick Pay screen before the application is released to Headquarters.
+When possible, the proof can be entered on the APPLE APMU955 Settlement/Dismissal Pay/Sick Pay screen before the application is released to Headquarters.

-A photocopy of the settlement papers should be forwarded to RBD-RIS supervisor to be imaged to the claim file.
+A photocopy of the settlement papers needs to be forwarded to the RBD-RIS supervisor to be imaged to the claim file.